cowboyai/cim-start/vhosts/x86/readme.md

 We will work with public addresses when we configure DNS.

-we will typically make .1 the gateway, which is a router, so it's not really a host address, but could be if you use software routing.
+We will typically make .1 the gateway, which is a router, so it's not really a host address, but could be if you use software routing.

 this leaves us 5 usable addresses and we will fill those up so nothing else can join this network.

 We do not want DHCP getting in the way so we disable it everywhere.

+DHCP while convenient, is a giant security hole.
+Containers are all software.
+This means I can set a MAC Address and game the system.

 Dynamic things are wonderful on non-deterministic systems.
 For us, we want to know exactly how things are set and that they can't change dynamically on a rebot, such as a changing dhcp address.